cornellev/scan-matching/book/icp_descr/icp_trimmed.md

 \par Usage
 You can construct a new instance of Trimmed ICP with `icp::ICP::from_method("trimmed")`, with an additional optional parameter for configuration.
 \par Description
 Trimmed ICP is identical to \ref vanilla_icp with the addition of an overlap rate parameter, which specifies the percentage of points between the two point sets that have correspondences.
 When the overlap rate is 1, the algorithm reduces to vanilla.

+You may supply the overlap rate by binding `"overlap_rate"` to a `double` between 0 and 1 in the ICP::Config optional parameter.
+The default is 1.

 1.     **Matching Step**: match closest points